Bakainkorp/Speedrun_Archive/README.md

 # Speedrun Archive

-Speedrun Archive is a tool to record speedruns for various video games, as well as other time-sensitive tasks (such as racing, timing, .
+Speedrun Archive is a tool to record speedruns for various video games, as well as other time-sensitive tasks (such as racing, timing, etc.).
 When it reaches the point of completion, this program will be able to:

 * Store, save, and load all runs for multiple games
 * Record Speedruns through manual and automated means